Shallow-Seek/fazif.yazi/README.md

 ## Preview Features

-- The `fazifrg` preview shows file content with `bat` when there is no input.
-When you start typing, `rg` kicks in, and the preview highlights the matching line with context.
+- The `fazifrg` preview shows file content with `bat` when started with no input.
+With any input, `rg` kicks in, and the preview highlights the matching line with context.
-- The `fazifrga` preview shows the first page of a document when there is no input.
-When you start typing, `rga` kicks in, and the preview shows the matching page in the document.
+- The `fazifrga` preview shows the first page of a document when started with no input.
+With any input, `rga` kicks in, and the preview shows the matching page in the document.
 - **Directory listings with `eza`**

 ## Prerequisites